 - Also, a cold compress over the bridge of the nose may help.

-After it stops, do not touch it.
+- After it stops, do not touch it.
 It may cause the nose to start bleeding again.
 If the bleeding continues, seek medical care.
-Treatment by a medical professional may be needed to cauterize the blood vessel or nasal packing may be needed.

 How to prevent nosebleeds

 We cannot always prevent this from happening, but there are steps that you can do to help prevent them.